danja/video-magic/README.md

 # Magic to Improve the Quality of a Video Recording

-_it seems like magic to me_
+_indistinguishable to me_

-**tl;dr** : glue code to run a couple of machine learning algorithms/models (see [Tools](#tools) and [File List](#file-list)).
+**tl;dr** : glue code to run a couple of machine learning algorithms/models (see [Tools](#tools) and [File List](#file-list))

-**Status 2024-08-18** : individual processes running (very slowly on a GPU-less computer) locally
+**Status 2024-08-18** : full process running locally on a snippet of the video (very slowly on a GPU-less computer), this README in-progress

-**Caveat** : my goal was to see what I could do with one specific recording without going to far down the rabbit hole.
-While I'm familiar with (conventional) audio techniques, video/image processing isn't something I've spent much time with, so most of this is from a perspective of learning as I go along, can no doubt be significantly improved on.
-But I think the overall workflow more or less makes sense.
+**Caveat** : my goal was to see what I could do with one specific recording without getting lost down the rabbit hole.
+While I'm familiar with (conventional) audio techniques and (some) ML, I haven't spent much time around video/image processing, so most of this is from a perspective of learning as I go along, ie. it can no doubt be significantly improved on.
+But I think the overall workflow makes sense as a starting point.
+And it kinda works.

-Parameters tweaks should make for easy improvement (trial & error time aside), out of ignorance I've simply used defaults.
+_Parameter tweaks should make for easy improvement (trial & error time aside), out of ignorance I've simply used defaults.
 Different algorithms/models will be worth trying.
-If I were to take this further today, I'd try a combination of algorithms and interleaving the results (little bit of Python tweakage, give the frames odd/even numbered names or whatever).
+If I were to take this further today, I'd start with a combination of upscaling algorithms and interleaving the results prior to interpolation (little bit of Python tweakage, give the frames odd/even numbered names or whatever)._

 ## Prep

 I assume I used [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download the original video _(for which I've lost the link)_.
-I typical do a two-part operation :
+I typically do a two-part operation :

 - `yt-dlp -F <YouTube URL>` - lists available formats, with short ref numbers
 - `yt-dlp -f <ref number> <YouTube URL>` - downloads video in that format